-Further information on Unigestion's approach to GHG emission reduction, energy efficiency and green mobility is available in the CSR Report 2022/23.
+Further information on Unigestion's approach to GHG emission reduction, energy efficiency and green mobility will be available in the CSR Report 2023/24.

 2. Product level

 As part of its responsible investing process, Unigestion places a particular focus on climate change mitigation and SDG 13 and employs various strategies to track GHG emissions and carbon intensity and promote GHG emissions reduction.
 In the funds managed by Unigestion France, the following strategies are used: